Uriasej/Humanities-Notes/2nd Semester/Chapter-10/Chapter-10.md

 * In the seventeenth century, Venice became the center of musical innovation and practice in Europe.

 * Giovanni Gabrieli is considered the first composer to specify dynamics by indicating piano for "*soft*" and forte for "*loud*"

+* The *View of Haarlem from the Dunes of Overveen* is considered a "landscape" painting.

+* Jan Steen was particularly successful with genre scenes, including *The Dancing Couple*.